yasharora11/Code-HTSVM/README.md

 # Code-HTSVM
-This repository contains the implementation of the HTSVM model used in our paper.
-It evaluates the performance of the HTSVM classifier on the Hepatitis dataset using 10-fold cross-validation.
+This repository provides the implementation of the HTSVM model proposed in the paper.
+It evaluates the classifier's performance on the Hepatitis dataset using 10-fold cross-validation.
+The Hepatitis dataset serves as a sample to demonstrate the usage of the code.
+The same code can be applied to the other datasets and also application datasets used in the paper by adjusting the parameters as described in the experimental setup.

 ## Files
 - `HTSVM_algo.py`: Core model implementation (training and prediction)